 the Son and Spirit I will speak presently.
 It is the great and glorious truth itself on which I now insist.

 This great principle is true even in creation.
 It was formed in unity, and God its only possible centre.
 It shall be brought into it yet again, and centred in Christ as its Head, even in the Son, by whom, and for whom, all things were created, @Colossians 1: 16.
-It is man&#8217;s glory (though his ruin as fallen) to be made thus a centre in his place&#8212;the image of Him that is to come;| but alas! his imitator in a state of rebellion in this same place, when fallen.
+It is man's glory (though his ruin as fallen) to be made thus a centre in his place -- the image of Him that is to come;¦ but alas! his imitator in a state of rebellion in this same place, when fallen.
 I know not (I would venture to say no more) that angels were ever made the centre of any system; but man was.
 It was his glory to be the lord and centre of this lower world (an associate but dependent Eve his companion and help in his presence).
 He was the image and glory of God.
 His dependence made him look up; and this is true glory and blessedness to all but God.
 Dependence looks up, and is exalted above itself.
 Independence must look down (for it cannot in a creature be filled with itself) and is degraded.
 Dependence is true exaltation in a creature when the object of it is right.
 The primeval state of man was not holiness, in the proper sense of it, because evil was not known.
 It was not a divine (but it was a blessed creation) state; it was innocence.
 But this was lost in the assertion of independence.
 If man became as God, knowing good and evil, it was with a guilty conscience, the slave of the evil he knew, and in an independence he could not sustain himself in, while he had morally lost God to depend on.

 With this state (for we must now descend to the present actual question of unity), with man in this state, God has to deal, if true real unity, such as He can own, is to be attained.
 Now, He must be still the centre.
 It is not therefore in mere creative power.
 Evil exists.
 The world is lying in wickedness, and the God of unity is the Holy God.
 Separation therefore, separation from evil, becomes the necessary and sole basis and principle, I do not say the power, of unity.
-For God must be the centre and power of that unity, and evil exists: and from that corruption they must be separate who are to be in God&#8217;s unity; for He can have no union with evil.
+For God must be the centre and power of that unity, and evil exists: and from that corruption they must be separate who are to be in God's unity; for He can have no union with evil.
 Hence, I repeat, we have this great fundamental principle, that separation from

-| See @Ephesians 1.
+¦See @Ephesians 1.
 He hath made known to us the mystery of His will; that is, gathering together in one all things in Christ, in whom we have received an inheritance.

 {357}